kubernetes/community/contributors/design-proposals/api-machinery/csi-new-client-library-procedure.md

 # Development process

-Development would be based on a generated client using OpenAPI and [swagger-codegen](https://github.com/swagger-api/swagger-codegen).
+Development would be based on a generated client using OpenAPI and [code-generation](#code-generation).
 Some basic functionality such as loading config, watch, etc. would be added (i.e., hand-written) on top of this generated client.
 The idea is to develop transportation and configuration layer, and modify as few generated files (such as API and models) as possible.
 The clients would be in alpha, beta or stable stages, and may have either bronze, silver, or gold support according to these requirements:

 ### Client Capabilities